Kull-AG/DbAccessCodeGen/README.md

 For all platforms, System.Linq.Async might be helpful
 - It uses Scriban as a template language which is very powerful, making it simple to Customize
 - Currently only Stored Procedures are supported and only MS SQL Server works realiably.
-- Generated Code requires C# 8.0.
+- Generated Code requires C# 8.0 (and soon C# 9).
 This can easily be set in the project settings and allows for certain great features like Nullable Context

 ## Why you should use it